paulBit3/assignment-lfl-directory/README.md

  -built the side bar menu with all the section

 ###2-implemented the DOM and tested all the function to see how my app interact in the DOM(see console_data_test txt file included in the project)

 ###3-implemented next the AppJs that contains helpers functions for the app to interact with the  DOM for the UI.

-###4-I tested all AppJs function for
+###4-I tested all AppJs function in console.log  (see console_data_test txt file)

 ###5-styling
 -I included fontawesome, google font, and bootstrap css for a great UX and UI -styled my app

-###6-fully tested the app in console for the DOM interaction and User input test
+###6-fully tested the app on Chrome browser in console for the DOM interaction and User input test.
-please see screens
+Test screens